Step 3: Carrying out an investigation Investigations at work

 Some investigations might take longer depending on the case and how many people need to give information.

-For example, a simple case might only take a day to gather enough information, whereas a more complicated case could take several weeks.
+For example, a simple case might only take a day to gather enough information.
+A more complicated case could take several weeks.

 Your organisation might have timescales for investigations written in their policy.
 Otherwise, the employer or person investigating should set a reasonable timescale and tell the employee.